 - If retreating is not an option, gather with other people to make noise and yell at the bear.

 Uncap your bear spray and get ready to use your bear spray.
 If the bear moves slowly and not retreating, wait until it is within 20-30 feet before spraying.

-- If you do not have your bear spray and a curious or predatory bear attacks, you must fight back.
+- You must fight back if you do not have your bear spray and a curious or predatory bear attack.

 - Predatory attacks by bears continue until the bear is scared away, injured, overpowered, or killed.

 - The best way to prevent being attacked by a bear is to avoid contact when possible.
-If avoidance is not possible, carry and practice using your bear spray when an attack is unavoidable.
+If avoidance is impossible, carry and practice using your bear spray when an attack is unavoidable.

 If you notice a bear far away and it does not see you, do the following:

-- Keep out of sight, travel behind and downwind of the bear avoid the bear by going around it.
+- Keep out of sight, travel behind and downwind of the bear, and avoid the bear by going around it.

 - If the bear sees you and stands up on its two back legs, it tries to get information about you.
-If possible, let the bear scent you by walking upwind, walking with your face in the wind, against the wind.
+Let the bear scent you by walking upwind, with your face in the wind, against the wind, if possible.